xyf3333/RoadDetection/README.md

 The code should run using Python version 3.*.

-The necessary libraries are: numpy, rospy, adafruit_servokit, std_msgs, OpenCV
+The necessary libraries are: numpy, rospy, adafruit_servokit, std_msgs, OpenCV, tensorflow, sensor_msgs

 ## File Descriptions